ePages-de/epages-devportal/_posts/2018/2018-07-19-how-we-introduced-a-localization-tool.md

 Do you remember?
 Our whole translation process took about 3 weeks.
-That's far away from an agile translation.
+That's far away from the agile translation we aimed for.
 So we had a deeper look at our interal processes.

 We covered topics like:
 * At which point do we provide the translations for the developers?
-* How regulary do we create wordings?
+* How regulary do we create wordings internally?
 * For how many keys do we create an order for the translation agency?

 Long story short:
 * First developers need to create the keys.
 Afterwards, the keys will be automatically uploaded to PhraseApp (keyword: Git Synchronization).
-Translations are only delivered at this point.
+The finals internal is delivered at this point.
 Only in this way, we can make use of all the features PhraseApp offers.
 * Twice a week.
 * If necessary, after each wording session.

-This way (and through some further minor changes) we reduced everything from 3 weeks down to a maximum of 1 week.
+This way (and through some further minor changes), we reduced everything from 3 weeks down to a maximum of 1 week.
 Great!

 ### Unexpected stumbling blocks

 We thought that our translation agency would jump for joy when we tell them about the new localiztion tool.
 Finally, we would be able to provide really great context for all our translation keys with the In-Context Editor.
-We don't need to handle our communication via email and XML files.
+We don't need to handle our communication via email and XML files anymore.
-They could simply get their own PhraseApp account and start off translating.
+The agency could simply get their own PhraseApp account and start off translating.
-But we forgot that translators are used to the typical translator tools and not to dedicated software localization tools.
+But we forgot that translators are used to the typical translator tools and not yet to dedicated software localization tools.
 They would need to spend some time to get used to this new tool.
 And unfortunatelly, not every translation agency is willing to do so.
 So maybe it will be necessary to change your translation agency if you decide to improve your localization process.